DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Resource: Minor
    - Mechanic: When you spend an Energy Point to disarm, perfom a Weapon Attack.
 On a hit, the enemy must spend one action picking up that weapon before using it again.
-     This does not apply to Mystic Attacks or other weapons the enemy may wield.
+     This does not apply to Mystic Attacks or additional weapons the enemy may wield.
    - Prerequisites:
       + Role: Martial or Defender
       + Tags: